 All employees in the private sector who work shifts, on weekends or after 6pm and whose basic salary does not exceed €20,000 per year, will now benefit from a new In-Work Benefit of €150 per year.

 The sectors included in this scheme are the accommodation and food services, the administrative and support services, the manufacturing, the transport and storage, and the wholesale and retail trade.
+Only primary Employments are Eligible.
+For those employees who worked atypical hours in 2021 (if still eligible), no updates on their working patterns will be sought.

 Around 40,000 employees will benefit from this scheme which will leave around €6 million in the Maltese economy.